Be polite and professional:

 Be a friendly, familiar face:

-- Stay connected with legislators year-round, not just during the legislative session.
-Get to know the staff, especially the staffer who handles animal welfare issues.
+- Get to know the staff, especially the staffer who handles animal welfare issues.

 - Thank legislators for animal-friendly votes and invite them to celebrations, workshops, and other events.